intel/compile-time-init-build/include/flow/README.md

 While a flow is being defined during the constexpr init() phase, the flow::builder represents the actions and dependencies as a directed acyclic graph.
 Each action is a node while a dependency between actions is a directed edge from one node to another.
-During the build() phase, the graph is ordered into a sequence of steps using Kahn's Algorithm.
-Any circular dependency results in a compilation error.
+During the build() phase, the graph is ordered into a sequence of steps using Kahn's Algorithm. any_t circular dependency results in a compilation error.

 Because the flow library implements the constexpr init()/build() pattern, all the heavy lifting of registering actions